ironsheep/lovelace-lightning-detector-card/README.md

 ## About this card

-We are working on a new Lovelace card for depicting lightning in your local area as detected by your own inexpensive sensor.
-Here are what the card will look like:
+This is aLovelace card for depicting lightning in your local area as detected by your own inexpensive sensor.
+The card has range-rings that when colored indicate that lightning was detected at that range.
+There are additional details describing when the detections first started (Storm began) how frequent and how stong the detections are (relative power).

 ![Discovered by Home Assistant](Docs/images/goal-cards.png)

-NOTE: this is our initial mockup but it is nearly identical to what is currently working in our test environment.
+With this card you can see a storm approach and how strong it is.
+You'll also see when the last strike occurred.

-Here are a couple videos showing our progress:
+Here are a couple videos showing the card in action:

 - [Storm passing nearby](https://youtu.be/JqDANkaNPYQ) - youtube
 - [Storm passing overhead](https://youtu.be/8p5WBOeDCfc) - youtube